canek-pelaez/mlm/README.md

 * `mlm-gui`: A GNOME 3 program to edit standard tags, and perhaps playing or reencoding the file containing them.

-* `mlm-accommodator`: Command line tool to acommodate an MP3 file in a standard hierarchical location.
+* `mlm-arranger`: Command line tool to arrange an MP3 file in a standard hierarchical location.

 * `mlm-analyze`: Command line tool to analyze all the Id3v2.4.0 tags (not only the